mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 6. Click Apply.

 7. You should now see a plot of USA with colour shading - dependent on the population density.

+8. If desired, you can repeat this process except using the Texas state code instead of California.

+   a.
+Back in the Hive beeline session on the **fusion_sandbox-hdp_1** container, run the following command:

+   `insert into databricks_demo.customer_addresses_dim_hive select * from retail_demo.customer_addresses_dim_hive where state_code ='TX';`

+   b.
+Repeat from step 3 to observe the results for Texas.

 You have now completed this demo.